-Most sore throats are caused by viruses, but many people carry throat bacteria, sometimes causing bacterial throat infection.
+Most sore throats are caused by viruses, but many people carry throat bacteria, which sometimes causes bacterial throat infection.

 GABHS infection can have serious complications including rheumatic fever and kidney disease.
 Antibiotics are often prescribed to prevent complications, but provide modest benefit for sore throat, even if GABHS are present.
-Most throat infections are self-limiting and complication risks is extremely low for most people in high-income countries.
+Most throat infections resolve without treatment, and complication risks are extremely low for most people in high-income countries.
 However, sometimes antibiotics are needed.
-Penicillin, a cheap antibiotic, has been used to treat GABHS for many years.
+Penicillin, an inexpensive antibiotic, has been used to treat GABHS for many years.
 GABHS resistance to penicillin is rare.

-We included 19 trials (18 publications) that involved 5835 people.
-Trials studied different antibiotics for people with sore throat who tested positive for GABHS, and were aged from one month to 80 years.
-Nine trials included only children; and nine included people aged 12 years or older.
-Most studies were published over 15 years ago; all but one reported on clinical outcomes.
+We included 19 trials (18 publications) that involved 5839 people.
+The included trials studied different antibiotics for people with sore throat who tested positive for GABHS, and were aged from one month to 80 years.
+Nine trials included only children, and 10 trials included people aged 12 years or older.
+Most studies were published over 15 years ago, and all but one reported on outcome measures relevant for patients.

 Study funding sources

 Twelve trials reported funding from drug companies.
 Authors of six trials (in five publications) were employed by drug companies.
 Seven trials (in six publications) did not report funding sources.